Our capabilities and experience absolutely qualify us to be your research partner and deliver your protein-based products.

-For both our microbial and mammalian production platforms, we deploy a wide variety of cell culture formats.
-For example, our mammalian capabilities include adherent, microcarrier and suspension culture.
-We can deploy a variety of mammalian cell lines, including CHO, HEK293 or use our E. coli strains.
+For our mammalian production platform, we deploy a wide variety of cell culture formats.
+For example, our capabilities include adherent, microcarrier and suspension culture.
+We can deploy a variety of mammalian cell lines, including CHO and HEK293.
 Production scales can range anywhere from small (2-20 mL) to intermediate (0.5-200 L).

 Matching our upstream capabilities, we can deploy a variety of equipment for clarification, chromatography and filtration.
-For example, in the purification of proteins and antibodies, we offer clarification by depth and membrane filtration for mammalian cultures and after cell lysis by either filtration or microfiltration for microbial cultures.
+For example, in the purification of proteins and antibodies, we offer clarification by depth and membrane filtration.
 Prior to purification, concentration and buffer exchange is typically performed using flat screen tangential flow filtration.
 Purification is normally achieved using several chromatography steps.
 The chromatography methodology used is dependent on the molecule of interest with a variety of properties being exploited via affinity, pseudo affinity, ion-exchange, hydrophobic interaction, size-exclusion or mixed mode to achieve the desired purity.
 If required, viral clearance filtration can be performed.

 Formulation is typically performed using desalting chromatography or buffer exchange using flat screen tangential flow filtration.
 Sterile filtration is performed using 0.2 µm or 0.22 µm filters.
-Finally, for analysis of integrity, purity, yield and identity of research preparations, we use our developed product-specific assays such as SDS-PAGE, western blot, ELISA and various chromatography methods.
+Finally, for analysis of integrity, purity, yield and identity of research preparations, we use our developed product-specific assays; SDS-PAGE, western blot, ELISA and various chromatography methods.